gpmd/vagrant-puppet-boilerplate/README.md

 config.vm.synced_folder "#{folder['source']}", "#{folder['target']}", id: "#{folder['id']}", type: nfs, :owner => "www-data", :group => "www-data"
 ```

 This first option 'blanket' changes the permissions on all directories and files in your project within the virtual machine.
-The second option changes the owner and group from `vagrant` to `www-data`.
+The second option changes the owner and group from `vagrant` to `www-data`, which plays more nicely with Apache.

 **Note: Neither of these are ideal solutions (see below).
-Also, NEVER do this on a live server, but it's fine for development environments.
-Once we find a better alternative we will make a note of it here.**
+Also, don't do this on a live environment, but it's fine for development environments.
+If we find a better alternative we will make a note of it here.**

 ### Git